Skip to main content

 Troubleshooting

-Frigidaire Refrigerator Not Cooling: Causes & Fixes
+Frigidaire Refrigerator Not Cooling: What's Wrong & When to Call

-Andrew Kuznetsov May 30, 2026 5 min
+By May 30, 2026 5 min

 A Frigidaire that hums along but won’t get cold is a different problem from one that’s dead silent.
 If the compressor is running, the box has power and the motor works.
 The cold isn’t getting where it needs to go.
 Here’s how to narrow it down.